 Here’s a quick lesson in everything you need to know about trademark registration

 Any individual, company, proprietor, or legal entity claiming to be the owner of the trademark can apply for trademark registration.
 Moreover, it usually requires 18-24 months to complete the registration of the trademark.
-The trademark registration process involves the following steps.
+The procedure for registration of trademark involves the following steps.

 A trademark should be unique and not a copy of any other existing trademark.
 It should not be offensive or contain specifically protected emblems.
 After you have decided on the trademark, conduct a search using the Trademark (™) Director to check if the trademark is already taken or not.
 In case it is already taken, you have to modify it again.
 Once it has a unique recognition, you can proceed to the next step.

 Prepare a trademark application along with the required documents.
 One can opt for ‘manual filing’ or ‘e-filing’ of the trademark application.
 In case of manual filing, you should hand over the trademark application manually to the nearest Registrar Office of Trademarks.
-It generally takes 15 -20 days from the date of filing to receive the receipt of the acknowledgement.
+It generally takes 15 -20 days from the date of filing to receive the receipt of the acknowledgment.
 In the case of ‘e-filing’, one can submit an online application through their official online portal.
-It generally takes a few hours to receive the receipt of the acknowledgement.
-This receipt of acknowledgement enables the company to use the trademark with a ™ sign beside it.
+It generally takes a few hours to receive the receipt the acknowledgment.
+This receipt of acknowledgment enables the company to use the trademark with a ™ sign beside it.